Use Case: Scheduling Group Sessions

 Step 6: Handle Common Group Challenges

 Late arrivals: Briefly acknowledge them and continue.
-Do not restart.
 Catch them up via chat message or after the session.

 Phase 4: After the Session